 Traditionally, the flowers extracts were taken as drops.
 The flowers can also be made into tea or soaked in wine.
 Smoking the dried flowers was also common practice.

-Medicinally, the flowers were used to treat the liver, constipation, to neutralize poison, and to regulate the urinary system.
+The flowers were used to treat the liver, constipation, to neutralize poison, and to regulate the urinary system.
 N. caerulea contains the chemical constituent apomorphine, which acts as a dopamine antagonist, as well as nuciferine, nupharine, and nupharidine.
 The flowers also contain other alkaloids such as kaempherol, which acts as a type of MAOI.